 MGT 351: ERP Systems * Required for MIS Emphasis

 This course provides a comprehensive understanding of Enterprise Information Systems (EIS) focusing on Enterprise Resource Planning (ERP) Systems and the key role they plan in modern organizations.
-Students will gain an understanding of ERP Systems from both a functional (business process) and implementation perspective using SAP R/3 software.
-Offered fall and winter semesters.
+Students will gain an understanding of ERP Systems from both a functional (business process) and implementation perspective using SAP software.
 Prerequisites: MGT 268.
-3 credits.

 MGT 371: ERP Systems Analysis and Design * Required for MIS Emphasis

 Provides a comprehensive presentation of the concepts, procedures, and tools necessary for analyzing and designing management information systems.
 Students will develop skills necessary throughout the systems development cycle, e.g. project management, data collection, analysis, design, testing, and documentation.
 Students will apply course concepts and skills in a team project.
-Offered fall semester.
 Prerequisite: MGT 268.
-3 credits.

 Students will learn about business processes in modern organizations, managing change to those processes, and configuring an Enterprise Resource Planning system to implement business process changes.
 Project Organization skills will be enhanced as students work on cross-functional teams to implement changes.
-Prerequisite: MGT 268.
-3 credits.
+Prerequisite: MGT 351.

 MGT 475: Customized ERP Systems Solutions

 Students will learn how to customized Enterprise Resource Planning software using programming languages like ABAP, SAP's proprietary language.
 Students will learn generalized programming concepts as well as the specifics of programming concepts as well as the specifics of programming with ABAP.
 Students will explore the difficulties associated with making changes to "off-the-shelf" software.
-Prerequisite: MGT 471, CIS 160, and CIS 333.
-3 credits.
+Prerequisite: MGT 351, CIS 160, and CIS 333.